abbas-taher/decision-tree-algorithm-example/README.md

           return myTree

 To understand this recursive function it is important to understand the subdataset being generated and used in the next recursive call and understand the two terminating conditions.

+ - Entropy test to compare information gain in a given data pattern
+ - Dataset spliting performed according to the entropy test
+ - Growing dict structure to represents the decision tree

+In each recursive iteration of the *createTree* function, the algorithm searches for patterns in its given dataset by comparing information gain for each feature.
+It peforms an entropy test that discriminates between features and then chooses the one that can best split the given dataset into sub-datasets.
+The algorithm then calls itself recursively to do the pattern search, entropy test and spliting on the new sub-datasets.
+Recursion terminates and the tree branch is rolled when there are no more features to split in the sub-dataset or when all the prediction labels are the same.

 ### Dataset Splitting
 At each level of the recursion a subdataset is passed to the function to generate the corresponding tree branch or leaf node.